 Assisted living facilities are regulated in the state of Kansas. https://www.kdads.ks.gov/docs/default-source/General-Provider-Pages/provider-statutes-and-regulations/ksa-and-kar-for-adult-care-homes/assisted-living---residential-health-care-facilities.pdf?sfvrsn=9c9706ee_2 .
 One of the first...Read more »

 I've been driving across a vacant city lot for 30 years, a business came in and built their building going 10 feet into the easement of the alley.
 There was no notice when they were going to build this building and block my access into my garage.
-I am disabled and the situation of not being able to...
+I am disabled and the situation of not being...
 Read more »

 Your statement seems to indicate the following: You have a garage that opens into an alleyway.
 A business built a bulding that extends into the alleyway that blocks access to your access.
 Your access has previously included access through a vacant city lot for 30 years.
 It is a little unclear as...Read more »

 A limited liability company (LLC) in Kansas may have a structure as determined by the operating agreement.
 LLC's were created simplify governance as compared to regular corporations.
 The organizers/members of an LLC have broad discretion to define the control strucure.
-A single member LLC could...Read more »
+A single member LLC...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.